ibiscum/Hands-On-Docker-for-Microservices-with-Python/Chapter01/Monolith/README.md

 There are two users created in the system, `bruce` and `stephen`, their password are "password".

-You can log in as any of them, add more "throughs", and search for all the thoughts in the system.
+You can log in as any of them, add more "thoughts", and search for all the thoughts in the system.
 No need to be logged to search.

 Dependencies